emissary-ingress/emissary/BUILDING.md

    You can separately tweak the registry from which images will be _pulled_ using `AMBASSADOR_REGISTRY` and `STATSD_REGISTRY`.
 See the files in `templates` for more here.

-1. Use a private branch cut from `develop` for your work.
+1. Use a private branch cut from `master` for your work.

-   Committing to `master` triggers the CI pipeline to do an actual release.
-The base branch for development work is `develop` -- and you should always create a new branch from `develop` for your changes.

 2. Hack away, then `make`.
 This will:

    a.
-Compute a version number based on git tags (`git describe --tags`).
+Run tests and bail if something doesn't pass.
    b.
-Push that version number everywhere in the code that it needs to be.
+Build Docker images, and push them if DOCKER_REGISTRY says to.
    c.
-Run tests and bail if something doesn't pass.
-   d.
-Build Docker images, and push them if DOCKER_REGISTRY says to.
-   e.
 Build YAML files for you in `doc/yaml`.

-   **IT WILL NOT COMMIT OR TAG**.
-With new version numbers everywhere, you can easily `kubectl apply` the updated YAML files and see your changes in your Kubernetes cluster.
+   You can easily `kubectl apply` the updated YAML files and see your changes in your Kubernetes cluster.

-   If you make further changes and `make` again, _the version number will not change_.
-To get a new version number, you'll need to commit.

 3. Commit to your feature branch.

-   Remember: _not to `develop` or `master`_.
+   Remember: _not to `master`_.

-4. Open a pull request against `develop` when you're ready to ship.
+4. Open a pull request against `master` when you're ready to ship.

 What if I Don't Want to Push My Images?
 ---------------------------------------